fujifilmfan/syntax-notes/javascript/vue/vueBasics.md

 ```

 ### `v-model`
 The `v-model` directive creates a two-way binding on a form field.
 Thus, it reads the `data` object and displays the value on the input element but can also change the `data` object if the user modifies the value in the input.
-This works for `computed` values as well.
+This works for `computed` properties as well.

+The directive works on all HTML form field elements, such as `<input>`, `<textarea>`, and `<select>`.

 ```html
 <input v-model="username" />
 ```